timfreiheit/r_flutter/README.md

 ## Setup

+1. Ensure that your assets and localization files are inside lib directory.
+This is required for builder plugin to detect changes.

-1. Add dependencies in your pubspec.yaml:
+2. Add dependencies in your pubspec.yaml:
 ```yaml
 dependencies:
   flutter: